Allyooop/muskox/method.md

 An ORM is basically an API for your data.
 A programmable interface.

-If you are wondering why we call User instead of something else... that is just the name of the model you want to call.
-If we had called our User model, Cat we would call:
+If you are wondering why we put User instead of something else... that is just the name of the model you want to call.
+If we had called our User model, Cat instead, we would call:

 ```ruby
 # Code for a cat management system